 Whether it is your standard potato or a sweet potato, these tubers should only ever be deployed as occasional treats.
 If you grow potatoes or sweet potatoes at your place of residence and have your dog along for company as you garden, make sure your dog has eaten, or that you have a treat ready to hand over.
 This will ensure that a hungry or bored dog doesn’t ingest the poisonous or toxic parts of the potato or sweet potato plant during the growing season.

-Are your dogs potato lovers?
-Do they enjoy a slice of sweet potato?
+Do your dogs eat potatoes?
+What about sweet potatoes?
 Let us know in the comments!